top of page

 Conclusions

-Back pain is a condition that will affect 80% of the population at some point in their lives.
-It is notoriously difficult to diagnose, and challenging to treat.
-The subjective nature of pain means that many individuals require a unique and personalized approach to pain management.
+Back pain is a condition that will affect 80% of people at some point in their lives.
+It is notoriously difficult to diagnose and treat, as the subjective nature of pain requires a personalized approach to pain management for many individuals.

 Person making informed healthcare choices.